 - 2.1 Support individuals to participate in the preparation of reports (Level 4 Diploma in Adult Care, Develop, Maintain and Use Records and Reports)

-When preparing reports about the individuals that you provide care and support services to, it is essential that they are given the opportunity to participate in the process.
-This ensures that you are working in person-centred way and that individuals are given choice and control about the way that their support is planned and delivered.
-It also contributes towards the independence and autonomy of the individual, which can have a positive effect on their confidence, self-esteem and overall wellbeing.
+When preparing reports about the individuals to whom you provide care and support services, it is essential that they are given the opportunity to participate in the process.
+This ensures that you are working in a person-centred way and that individuals are given choice and control about the way that their support is planned and delivered.
+It also contributes towards the independence and autonomy of the individual, which can have a positive effect on their confidence, self-esteem and overall well-being.

 Promoting the involvement of individuals and valuing and respecting their input can be empowering for the individual.
-When working with other organisations and professionals as part of a multidisciplinary approach, the individual should be considered an equal partner (as they are the expert on themselves).
-Information-sharing should only be carried with the individual’s consent and their confidentiality should be respected.
+When working with other organisations and professionals as part of a multidisciplinary approach, the individual should be considered an equal partner (as they are an expert about themselves).
+Information-sharing should only be carried out with the individual’s consent and their confidentiality should be respected.